Breast Augmentation or Boob Job in Melbourne, Australia

 - No, Medicare will NOT cover most primary breast augmentation procedures if they are classified as a purely cosmetic procedure.
 Some patients with congenital defects like tuberous breasts may be eligible.

-Will Private Health Insurance Cover Breast Augmentation?
+Will Private Health Insurance Cover my surgery?

 - In cases where breast augmentation procedures are reconstructive, then your private health insurance may cover some of your procedure.
 However, most breast surgeries are classified as cosmetic and are not eligible for rebates.
 It is best to discuss this with your plastic surgeon or doctor.